Diabetes

 • difficulty starting or maintaining regular exercise

-Foot care matters because diabetes can reduce sensation and delay healing.
-This means that a minor blister, rubbing area, or skin injury may become a more serious problem if it is missed.
+Foot care matters because diabetes can reduce feeling and delay healing.
+A minor blister, rubbing area or skin injury can become a bigger problem if it is missed.
 Regular foot checks and suitable footwear are important parts of long-term care.

 How Can Exercise Help Diabetes?

-Regular exercise is one of the most practical ways to help manage diabetes.
-It may improve insulin sensitivity, support weight management, improve cardiovascular health, build strength, and help many people feel more energetic.
-Structured exercise can also improve walking tolerance, balance, and confidence.
+Regular exercise is one of the most practical tools for diabetes care.
+It may improve insulin sensitivity, support weight management, improve heart health, build strength and help many people feel more energetic.

 Exercise still needs to match the person.
-If blood glucose is poorly controlled, you feel unwell, or ketones are present, exercise may need to be delayed or modified.
-For national guidance, see the Australian physical activity and exercise guidelines.
+If blood glucose is poorly controlled, you feel unwell, or ketones are present, exercise may need to be delayed or changed.
+For national guidance, see the Australian physical activity guidelines.

 How Can Exercise Physiology Help Diabetes?

-Exercise Physiology can help you build a safe, structured exercise plan rather than relying on general advice alone.
-This is useful if you are unsure where to start, returning after illness, managing other health conditions, or wanting better long-term control.
+Exercise Physiology can help you build a safe, structured exercise plan instead of relying on general advice alone.
+This can be useful if you are unsure where to start, returning after illness, managing other health conditions or wanting better long-term control.

 Can Physiotherapy Help People With Diabetes?